Atlanta Falcons Training Camp Youth Weekend

 Falcons Gatorade Junior Training Camps

-The Atlanta Falcons conducted Falcons Gatorade Junior Training Camps in schools and parks across Georgia with a special emphasis on introducing youth to the fundamentals of football through basic drills as well as expose them to hydration maintenance.
-Over 75 camps were conducted across the state and an estimated 9,000 children had the opportunity to participate.
-These camps reached areas of the state including metro Atlanta, Macon, Americus, Athens and Waynesboro.
+The Atlanta Falcons conducted Falcons Gatorade Junior Training Camps in schools and parks across Georgia with a special emphasis on introducing youth to the fundamentals of footballs through basic drills as well as expose them to hydration maintenance.
+30 camps were conducted across the state and an estimated 3,500 children had the opportunity to participate.
+These camps reached areas of the state including metro Atlanta, Columbus, Macon, Athens and Elberton.

 Atlanta Falcons Cheerleaders

-Everyone knows that the Atlanta Falcons Cheerleaders perform at each home game, but what most may not know is that throughout the year the cheerleaders appeared at over 350 community events across the state of Georgia.
+Everyone knows that the Atlanta Falcons Cheerleaders perform at each home game, but what most may not know is that throughout the year the cheerleaders appeared at over 250 community events across the state of Georgia.
 These events included speaking engagements to promote physical fitness and education, stops at hospitals, schools, homeless shelters and even military bases to name a few.
+Additionally, proceeds from the 2009 Meet and Greet benefited the Rally Foundation for Childhood Cancer Research.

 Atlanta Falcons Junior Cheerleaders

 Young ladies ages 5-16 had the opportunity to cheer for their home team by participating in the Atlanta Falcons Junior Cheerleaders Program.
 There were no tryouts required to participate and all skill levels were accepted.
-Nearly 300 young girls performed in front of tens of thousands of fans during halftime of the Atlanta Falcons vs. Tennessee Titans game on November 20th.
+Nearly 300 young girls performed in front of tens of thousands of fans during halftime of the Atlanta Falcons vs. Washington Redskins game November 8.
+Participants also helped support Rally 4 Quarters 4 Research, which is a change collection program in which all the proceeds directly benefit childhood cancer research.
+The young ladies collected nearly $900 that helped support the Rally Foundation for Childhood Cancer Research.

 Participants of the program received a game day uniform, pom poms, practice t-shirt, three instructional clinics taught by the Atlanta Falcons Cheerleaders and a tailgate party on performance day.